-1. The present Treaty shall be ratified, and the instruments of ratification thereof shall be exchanged at Karachi as soon as possible.

-2. The present Treaty shall enter into force [1] one month after the day of exchange of instruments of ratification.
-It shall remain in force for ten years and shall continue in force thereafter until terminated as provided herein.
+- 1. The present Treaty shall be ratified, and the ratifications thereof shall be exchanged at Seoul as soon as possible. - 2.
+The present Treaty shall enter into force one month after the day of exchange of ratifications.
+It shall remain in force for ten years and shall continue in force thereafter until terminated as provided herein. - 3.
+Either party may, by giving one year's written notice to the other Party, terminate the present Treaty at the end of the initial ten-year period or at any time thereafter.

-1 Feb.
-12, 1961.

-3. Either Party may, by giving one year's written notice to the other Party, terminate the present Treaty at the end of the initial ten-year period or at any time thereafter.